Understanding Clojure's Persistent Vectors, pt. 3

 without any tail implemented: If there’s space in the rightmost leaf, just copy

 the path down to the leaf node, copy the leaf, and insert the last element into

 How would this differ with a tail?
 Let’s have a look:

-Instead of keeping the rightmost leaf in the tree itself, we keep a direct reference to it in the vector header: That's the last block which has been added to the vector head since last blogpost.
+Instead of keeping the rightmost leaf in the tree itself, we keep a direct reference to it in the vector header: That’s the last block which has been added to the vector head since the last blog post.
 The reference to the rightmost leaf node is called the tail.

 conj-operation, we end up checking whether there’s space in the tail.